18vidhyasagar/arirflow-tweet-loader/README.md

 # arirflow-tweet-loader
-This repo contains a data pipeline code written in python scheduled in Apache Airflow, which monitors, fetches and cleans tweets and stores in HDFS and finally, loads it to a hive database.
+This repo contains a data pipeline code written in python and scheduled in Apache Airflow.
+It monitors, fetches and cleans tweets and stores in HDFS.
+And finally, loads it to a hive database.